spotinst/terraform-provider-spotinst/docs/resources/elastigroup_aws.md

 * `preferred_availability_zones` - The AZs to prioritize when launching Spot instances.
 If no markets are available in the Preferred AZs, Spot instances are launched in the non-preferred AZs.
 Note: Must be a sublist of `availability_zones` and `orientation` value must not be `"equalAzDistribution"`.

-* `max_size` - (Optional; Required if using scaling policies) The maximum number of instances the group should have at any time.
+* `max_size` - (Optional, Required if using scaling policies) The maximum number of instances the group should have at any time.
-* `min_size` - (Optional; Required if using scaling policies) The minimum number of instances the group should have at any time.
+* `min_size` - (Optional, Required if using scaling policies) The minimum number of instances the group should have at any time.
 * `desired_capacity` - (Required) The desired number of instances the group should have at any time.
-* `capacity_unit` - (Optional, Default: `"instance"`) The capacity unit to launch instances by.
+* `capacity_unit` - (Optional, Default: `instance`) The capacity unit to launch instances by.
 If not specified, when choosing the weight unit, each instance will weight as the number of its vCPUs.
+Valid values: `instance`, `weight`.

 * `security_groups` - (Required) A list of associated security group IDS.
 * `image_id` - (Optional) The ID of the AMI used to launch the instance.